-How to Design Efficient High-Density Interconnect PCBs using Buried and Blind Vias
+How to Design High-Density PCBs With Buried and Blind Vias

 Moore’s Law predicts that the number of transistors in integrated circuits (ICs) will double approximately every two years.
 This law has held true since 1965, but could be slowing down as transistors are shrinking at a slower pace.
 While Moore’s Law might be nearing its limit, the push for smaller and more powerful Printed Circuit Boards has only intensified.
 Fortunately for you, the modern designer has multiple techniques available to meet the space constraints of high density interconnect (HDI) boards.
 One way you can save space and money on your HDI board is by using a variety of different vias.

 There are two main types of via that can save you space on your HDI PCB: blind vias and buried vias.
 To quickly refresh your memory, a blind via is like a through-hole via that ends somewhere inside the board instead of passing through completely.
 A buried via does not connect with either outside layer, and only connects layers inside the board.

 How to Save Real Estate

 The main reason to use blind and buried vias is to save real estate on your Printed Board.
 If you’re really good, blind and buried vias can even reduce an 8 layer board to a 6 layer board.
 These vias are especially helpful when it comes to saving space for surface mounted technologies (SMTs), particularly ball grid arrays (BGAs).